-18/3 A tournament consists of doubles and singles events.
-The singles event is bowled first immediately followed by the doubles.
-Can I sand my bowling ball between events?
-No. Rule 18 does not allow the outer surface of any bowling ball to be altered with an abrasive after the start of competition.
-This includes balls that have not yet been introduced into play.
-The start of competition is defined as the point the first ball is thrown by any participant for score.
-Since the tournament is conducting singles and doubles concurrently, you cannot alter the surface of the bowling ball (including sanding) between events.
+A tournament consist of doubles and singles events.
+The singles event is bowled first 18/2 immediately followed by the doubles.
+Can I "alter the surface of" my bowling ball between events?

+No. Rule 18 does not all the outer surface of any bowling ball to be altered after the start of competition.
+Since the tournament is conducting singles and doubles concurrently, you cannot alter the surface of the bowling ball between events.

-18/4 Can a bowler use an abrasive, cleaner or polish on just the track or only just a portion of the track of the ball?
+Can a bowler use an abrasive, cleaner or polish on just the track or only just a 18/3 portion of the track of the ball?